Wade Fishing For Beginners (Gear, Tips, And Safety)

 Do I Need A Wading Belt?

-Wading belts play two important roles, primarily safety but also comfort while your wader fishing.
+Wading belts play two important roles: safety and comfort while your wader fishing.
 These belts will help prevent the water current from pulling you from your stationary position.

-In the event your waders do get filled with water, the belt gives some buoyancy, and the water will not pull you over.
+If your waders get filled with water, the belt gives some buoyancy, and the water will not pull you over.

-Check out my best wader choices here and also How to choose the right waders here!
+Check out my recommendations on the best wader choices and, importantly, how to choose the right waders for your style of fishing.

 Make Sure You Check The Weather

-If there is one thing you should always do before you go fishing it’s to check the weather and this is even more important when you are wade fishing.
+If there is one thing you should always do before fishing, it’s to check the weather, which is even more important when you are wade fishing.

-If the weather is set to be off, it doesn’t mean you can’t go fishing, just don’t make big dramatic moves that put you out of reach of safety if bad weather was to arrive.
+If the weather is set to be off, it doesn’t mean you can’t go fishing; don’t make big dramatic moves that put you out of reach of safety if bad weather were to arrive.

-You should always tell someone where you’re going and what time to expect you to be back too so that if you don’t show up, they know to come looking for you.
+You should always tell someone where you’re going and what time you expect to be back so that they know to come looking for you if you don’t show up.

 Wading Out

 Thanks very much for reading my article about wade fishing.
-I hope it has given you some insights into how to wade safely across all the environments you might find yourself in and some tips on how to be successful at catching fish while doing so.
+I hope it has given you some insights into how to wade safely across all the environments you might find yourself in and some tips on catching fish while doing so.

-It truly is the best way to fish any kind of river or the flats in my eyes, so don’t be put off by it, just tread carefully.
+It truly is the best way to fish any river or the saltwater flats in my eyes, so don’t be put off by it; just tread carefully.
 Experienced fishing guides, such as myself, have often had to kick sharks in the face and chase them off with poles, and we’re still out there every day!